hel-evodevo/morphoviewer/README.md

 Using morphoviewer.js is simple.
 The library specifies the morphoviewer namespace, which contains methods for viewing different kinds of files, and controlling the type of shading, view, type of projection, etc.

+An example of moprhobrowser.js in use is [here](https://github.com/Nelarius/Nelarius.github.io/blob/master/index.html).
 ##Loading a file
-To load a file, simply do `morphoviewer.viewData( <name>, <type>)`, where <name> is the name of the file to be displayed, and type is the type of the file. valid types are `"obj"` for displaying Wavefront .OBJ files, `"point cloud"` for displaying text csv point clouds, and `"morphobuffer"` for displaying binary morphobuffer files (more on this file type later).
+To load a file, simply do `morphoviewer.viewData( name, type)`, where `name` is the name of the file to be displayed, and `type` is the type of the file.
+Valid types are `"obj"` for displaying Wavefront .OBJ files, `"point cloud"` for displaying text csv point clouds, and `"morphobuffer"` for displaying binary morphobuffer files (more on this file type later).